 - I am getting OPENSSL_internal error

 Self-signed certificate in certificate chain

 - If you are using a corporate firewall and/or VPN, try disabling them, or try using a different network.
-If you’re not able to replicate the error, it is likely that it is the VPN or proxy installed on your computer that is preventing your request from connecting to the API service.
+If you’re not able to replicate the error, it is likely the VPN or proxy installed on your computer is preventing your request from connecting to the API service.

 Note: This error is usually a result of a handshake failure due to incorrect certificate files being used, which means that the server and browser were unable to establish a secure connection.

 - Go to Settings > Certificates and add the correct client certificate file (PEM for CA certificates, CRT, KEY, or PFX for self-signed certificates).
 You can check for certificate data being used from the Network response pop-up or the console as explained here.